WazeDev/meta/README.md

 2. Enter the full path to the file, e.g. https://cdn.jsdelivr.net/gh/WazeDev/meta@main/wme-sct.json
 3. Click 'Purge Now' (it may take a couple minutes for the purge to occur)

 You can also use wazedev.github.io to access resources.
-This is likely simpler than using jsdelivr but requires using GM_xmlhttpRequest because github.io is not whitelisted in WME.
+This is likely simpler than using jsdelivr but requires using GM_xmlhttpRequest since github.io is not whitelisted in WME.
+Updates pushed to the repo may take up to a minute or two before they're published to github.io.

 > Tip: use a random query parameter in the request URL to prevent Tampermonkey from caching results.